CapnKraken/SkateboardingAliens_SpaceRaids/SpaceRaids_yeaah/Assets/README.txt

 ManagedObject:
 -The script representing a gameObject which can send and receive messages through the messenger.
--Use it as the parent of any script in which you want to send or respond to messages.
+-Use it as the base class of any script in which you want to send or respond to messages.

 -Don't use Unity's Start() and OnDestroy() methods in managed objects.
 -Instead use the inherited methods Initialize() and DeInitialize().
 They do the same thing.